| Note: Large images and

 physical examination and radiography helps guide management and

+definitive treatment.
 The most common mechanism is an

 inversion stress that injures, in order, the joint capsule, anterior